 CONS

-Incomplete Survey
+Biased Survey

-A survey of all the successful people is by its nature incomplete.
+A survey of all the successful people is, by its nature, incomplete.
 There are probably people who behave the exact same way as these guys but did not succeed.

-Spending Money for Fun & Experiences
+Spending Money for Fun & Experiences Makes Life Worth Living

 The idea that one should not spend money for “fun” is dangerous to me.
 Studies show that people spending on experiences have a happier and more meaningful life.